gustavz/realtime_object_detection/README.md

 - Dell Laptop with i7 and GeForce GTX 1050: **35fps | 45fps**
 - Nvidia Jetson Tx2: **8fps | 10 fps**
  <br />

-## Known Issues:
-- if the script won't compile correctly: just re-run it two or three timese.
-Seems random.
-- if you somehow closed or interrupted the script/terminal before it finished successfully it might be necessary to restart python/terminal/system
-- ...